 The path forward for the EGD emphasizes not only sustainability but also strategic economic growth that secures Europe’s position in a competitive world.
 Ensuring that the benefits of the EGD are widespread requires robust public-private partnerships, targeted investments, and comprehensive policy support that includes subsidies, tax incentives, and funding mechanisms adapted to current needs.
 Equitable access to these resources can help bridge the gap between member states and promote cohesive action.

 To meet these competitive challenges, the EU must not only sustain but amplify its focus on resilience and strategic autonomy.
-A continued emphasis on cross-border cooperation, investment in cutting-edge technologies, and regulatory reforms that streamline innovation will be critical [13] [9].
+A continued emphasis on cross-border cooperation and coordination, investment in cutting-edge technologies, and regulatory reforms that streamline innovation will be critical [13] [9].
 The EGD must evolve as a dynamic tool that can respond to both economic and geopolitical shifts, ensuring that Europe leads not just in environmental stewardship but in economic strength and adaptability.

 By embedding resilience into the EGD framework, Europe can navigate external pressures while fostering growth and inclusivity.
 This strategic balance is essential for maintaining competitiveness and positioning the EU as a strong, sustainable force capable of meeting its ambitious climate and economic targets.